Varghese-1987/StockApiDemo/README.md

 - ***Requires MS SQL Server on your local machine***

 - `git clone https://github.com/Varghese-1987/StockApiDemo.git`
-- Once cloned make sure to change the appsettings.json file to point to the correct Sql Server and update the credentials as well as shown below
+- Once cloned make sure to change the appsettings.json file to point to the correct Sql Server and update the credentials as shown below

 ![](images/App-Settings.png)